Nithi593/DataStructures-CSE201/README.md

 The video explains the concept of Lowest Common Ancestor in Binary Search Tree and the .pdf is the background source.

 The video is recorded using Kazam Screen Recorder.
+I would suggest using headphones as the quality of sound is a bit low.

                                             -Yaswant R
                                             -AM.EN.U4CSE18162